 Read through the details below to help you plan your visit, or jump to a specific section.

-The Peggy Notebaert Nature Museum building is open 7 days a week from 10am to 4pm, with the exception of select holidays.
-The Nature Museum is closed on Thanksgiving Day (November 23, 2023) and Christmas Day (December 25, 2023).
+The Nature Museum building is open 7 days a week from 10am to 4pm, with the exception of select holidays.
+The Nature Museum will be closed the following dates: May 5, 2023; November 23, 2023; December 25, 2023.

 |Nature Museum Members||Free|